VPAC/superlinux/supercomputingwithlinux.md

  * Select [Plot Deformed Shape] in the Toolbox area.
 By default, the final step is displayed.
 It should be noted that the Deformation Scale Factor is 1 by default in explicit analyses.
 * Select [Animate: Time History] to animate the crash event.
 The frame rate can be adjusted by clicking [Animation Options] and moving the slider in the Player tab to the desired speed.

-## 3.10 Standard Job With Local Visualisation : NAMD and VMD
+## 3.11 Standard Job With Local Visualisation : NAMD and VMD

 NAMD is a parallel, molecular dynamics simulation program used to model large biomolecular systems using high performance computing clusters which is freely available for academic work.
-If you are interested in running NAMD simulations you should also install a local copy of VMD on your own computer.
+If one is interested in running NAMD simulations they should also install a local copy of VMD on their own computer.
 VMD is a molecular viewer program that can be used to help set up NAMD simulation and to help analyse and visualize NAMD output.

-VMD can be freely obtained from:  `http://www.ks.uiuc.edu/Research/vmd/`
+NAMD can be freely obtained from: `http://www.ks.uiuc.edu/Research/namd/` VMD can be freely obtained from:  `http://www.ks.uiuc.edu/Research/vmd/`

 Additional tutorials and information about NAMD are available at: `http://www.ks.uiuc.edu/Research/namd/`

 **Molecular Dynamics Simulation**

-We have an example of Ubiquitin protein, in a vacuum,  ready to download and run.
-Normally we would do this with water and salt ions, but we need the simulation to run quickly for demonstration purposes.

-Change into this directory and launch the job with the command `qsub` and the pbs script for TORQUE or PBSPro, or `sbatch` for SLURM.
+An example of Ubiquitin protein, in a vacuum is available in the github site for this book.
+A job script is also provided.
+Launching the script is is with `qsub` for TORQUE or PBS or `sbatch` for SLURM.  e.g., `qsub pbs_example_script`

-`cd namd`
-`qsub pbs_example_script`

 This particular job is very short compared to a regular NAMD simulation and should be finished in a few minutes.
 As the job runs, various output files are produced but the main one you will be interested in is the trajectory file with the  .dcd suffix.
 The business end of the script is in the last line: